microsoft/playwright/docs-src/api-body.md

 ### param: Frame.waitForLoadState.state
 - `state` <"load"|"domcontentloaded"|"networkidle">
-  - `'load'` - wait for the `load` event to be fired.
-  - `'domcontentloaded'` - wait for the `DOMContentLoaded` event to be fired.
-  - `'networkidle'` - wait until there are no network connections for at least `500` ms.

-Load state to wait for, defaults to `load`.
+Optional load state to wait for, defaults to `load`.
 If the state has been already reached while loading current document, the method returns immediately.
-Optional.
+Can be one of:
+  * `'load'` - wait for the `load` event to be fired.
+  * `'domcontentloaded'` - wait for the `DOMContentLoaded` event to be fired.
+  * `'networkidle'` - wait until there are no network connections for at least `500` ms.

 ### option: Frame.waitForLoadState.timeout = %%-navigation-timeout-%%